This easy recipe for mashed butternut squash is ready in just 25 minutes and produces wonderfully flavorful, creamy results.

 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps for making this recipe:

-- You start by microwaving the squash cubes until tender.
-This is easy to do: you place them in a large microwave-safe bowl.
-Add ½ cup water, cover, and microwave for 15 minutes, until tender.
-Then you drain them.
-(Photos 1-2).
+You start by microwaving the squash cubes until tender.
+This is easy: Place them in a large microwave-safe bowl, add ½ cup of water, cover, and microwave for 15 minutes or until tender.
+Drain well.

-- Next, add the cooked squash and the remaining ingredients to your food processor bowl and process until smooth.
+Next, add the cooked squash and the remaining ingredients to your food processor bowl and process until smooth.
 This should take 1-2 minutes, and you might need to stop and scrape the sides with a rubber spatula midway through processing.
-(Photos 3-5).

-- Transfer the mash to a serving bowl and serve.
-(Photo 6).
+Transfer the mash to a serving bowl and serve.

 Expert Tip